iceaiai/CV4EM-package/README.md

    -  `numpy`: For numerical operations.
    - `copy`: For creating deep copies of objects.

-Install the dependencies using `pip`:
+To install the dependencies, run the following command:
 ```python
   pip install pandas hyperspy expy numpy
 ```